 Whatever digital program, website, or app you use, keep in mind that your students may be unfamiliar with it.
 I recommend giving students practice time with the digital format and tools so you can be sure you’re assessing their math knowledge, not their technology know-how.

 Keep it short and focused on a particular unit, topic, or set of related skills.
 You don’t want students just clicking anywhere on the screen so they can finish faster.
-I recommend no more than 15 questions per pre-test.
+I usually stick with a max of 15 questions per pre-test.

-Consider using multiple choice, true/false, and short answer responses that the computer can grade for you.
+I prefer to use multiple choice, true/false, and short answer responses that the computer can grade for me.
 Self-grading pre-tests save you time that you need for planning how you’ll teach!
-That said, using some open-ended math questions can also be really informative!
+That said, using some open-ended math questions can also be really informative (but you’ll have to grade those yourself)!

 Also, there are multiple ways you can use each math pre-assessment.
 Can you recycle them for review activities at the end of the unit?
 Maybe use them again as part of your end-of-year math test prep?
 You could even tweak the questions and use them again for a post-test.
-Or perhaps each pre-test is a one-use resource.
 Totally up to you!

 If you’ve been thinking about going digital with your pre-tests, I hope you’ve found some helpful tips here!